 Indeed, incidents of kids drowning in cruise ship pools are happening at an increasing frequency.
 Just this past weekend, a two-year-old child had to be hospitalized after nearly drowning on another Carnival cruise ship, the Splendor.

 Carnival, which hasn't responded to the Hunters' complaint in court, told New Times it had not reviewed the lawsuit and couldn't comment.
 Spokesman Roger Frizzell argued last month, though, that the buck stops with children's caregivers.

 Caselle Hunter has said he ultimately accepts responsibility for what happened to his son, but hopes to be able to prevent the needless death of other children on cruise ships.
 His wife, Tashara, told New Times the only intention in filing a lawsuit would be to encourage cruise lines to employ water safety measures, like lifeguards.

 Winkleman, who has filed three suits this year on behalf of parents whose children drowned on cruises, says the failure by cruise lines to take action is unforgivable.

-After Qwentyn's death, his parents started the Qwentyn Hunter Luv Foundation, which provides support to grieving families and helps coordinate swimming lessons for children.
+After the kid's death, his parents started Qwentyn Hunter Luv Foundation, which provides support to grieving families and helps coordinate swimming lessons for kids.
 They have vowed to avoid cruising until lifeguards are placed on ships.